 Jillian’s knack for fashion and photography is not all her light-hearted blog has to offer.
 A sister of Alpha Omicron Pi and French and Business double major, Jill has a diverse college experience at Washington College.

-Check out the fun surprises of Chestertown and WAC from the eyes of this sophomore student in her blog “Willful Fox.”
+Check out the fun surprises of Chestertown, WAC, and the world from the eyes of this Junior student in her blog “Willful Fox.”

 Bethesda, MD/Bethesda Chevy-Chase HS

 During her first visit to campus, she felt right at home in with the small class sizes and liberal arts education.
 She’s still not completely decided what she wants to study, but she knows that the quaint and personal learning environment here is just what she needs to figure it out.